dhyaan-bigshorts/pro_video_editor/README.md

 ## 🚧 Under Development 🚧

 `pro_video_editor` is an upcoming Flutter package designed to provide advanced video editing capabilities.
-This package will serve as an extension to [pro_image_editor](https://pub.dev/packages/pro_image_editor), bringing powerful video manipulation tools to Flutter applications.
+This package will serve as an extension for the [pro_image_editor](https://pub.dev/packages/pro_image_editor).

 ### Platform Support